allind/EukDetect/build_custom_db.md

 - ideally, sanity check this database for any problematic markers by running the EukDetect pipeline with either real or simulated microbiome sequencing data.

-More info on every step of this is below.

 Requirements:
 - accessory scripts in the eukdetect/build_db folder (the following instructions assume you have added this directory to your path. if not, run scripts by specifying absolute paths)
 - biopython